xitop/edzed/docs/simulation.rst

 ----------------------------

-Debugging messages for individual blocks are enabled by setting the corresponding flag:
+Debugging messages for individual blocks are enabled by setting the corresponding flag :attr:`Block.debug`.

-.. attribute:: Block.debug
-  :type: bool
-  :value: False

-  Boolean flag, allow this block to log debugging messages.

 Block debugging messages are emitted with :const:`logging.DEBUG` level.
 Don't forget to enable this level.

 For a single block just do::